quiltdata/quilt/docs/advanced-features/workflows.md

 The `prefixItems` keyword was added in Draft 2020-12, and is not currently supported.

 ## Data quality controls

 In addition to package-level metadata.
 Quilt workflows enable you to validate package names, and basic file metadata.
-> You must include the following schema version at the root of your config.yml in order for
+> You must include the following schema version at the root of your config.yml
-> any catalog-specific features to function:
+> in order for any catalog-specific features to function:

 ```yaml
 version:
   base: "1"
   catalog: "1"
 ```

 ### Package name defaults (Quilt catalog)

-By default the Quilt catalog auto-fills the package handle **prefix** according to the following logic:
+By default the Quilt catalog auto-fills the package handle **prefix** when creating or revising a package according to the following logic:

 * Packages tab: username (everything before the @ in your sign-in email).
 Equivalent to

 ```yaml
 catalog:
   package_handle:
     packages: <%= username %>
 ```

 * Files tab: parent directory name.
 Equivalent to

 ```yaml
 catalog:
   package_handle: